Federal Drug Conspiracy Lawyers in Miami

 Statute of Limitations

-Before a defendant can be convicted of conspiring to commit a drug crime, prosecutors must allege and prove that the conspiracy continued into the five-year limitations period, which begins to run when the conspiracy’s purpose has been either achieved or abandoned.
-A knowledgeable federal crime attorney in Miami can provide you with well-informed counsel and the strong representation you deserve.
+Before a defendant can be convicted of conspiring to commit a drug crime, prosecutors must allege and prove that the conspiracy continued into the five-year statute of limitations period, which begins to run when the conspiracy’s purpose has been either achieved or abandoned.
+A knowledgeable attorney can provide you with well-informed counsel and the strong representation you deserve.